Nevada-based Lithium Brine Extraction Technology and Mining

 Extracting lithium from brines is typically easier and more cost-effective than extracting lithium from hard rock and clay.
 However, traditional lithium-from-brine extraction requires the use of evaporation ponds to remove the liquid water.
 This process can take up to 18 months to complete and has a detrimental impact on local communities, water supplies, and natural ecosystems.
 The evaporation ponds can also be expensive to build and maintain and solar evaporation occurs at the mercy of weather conditions.

-Through its battery metals extraction division, American Battery Metals Corporation is developing a superior extraction process as an alternative to conventional evaporation-based technologies.
+Through its battery metals extraction division, American Battery Metals Corp. is developing a superior extraction process as an alternative to conventional evaporation-based technologies.

 American Battery Metals Corp’s Battery Recycling Program

-American Battery Metals Corporation is developing solutions for recycling battery scrap materials and end of life automotive and consumer electronic rechargeable batteries, positioning itself to provide a sustainable and profitable vertically integrated business.
+American Battery Metals Corp. is developing solutions for recycling battery scrap materials and end of life automotive and consumer electronic rechargeable batteries, positioning itself to provide a sustainable and profitable vertically integrated business.

 Most companies use one of two methods in the metallurgical recycling process: